Zenaker/smart-userbot/README.md

 # smart-userbot
 ![python](https://img.shields.io/badge/python-3.x-red.svg)

-This user bot learns all messages from a user chose by you
+This user bot learns all messages from a telegram user in a group chose by you

 # How to install and run it
 - before you do anything you want to run `setup.sh` by doing `sudo bash setup.sh`